-Component Icon Description Encryption Details 9 Details related to whether or not encryption is required.
-Security Vulnerability Details icon • Vulnerabilities associated with a specific version.
-Component Policy Flag icons þ Component always approved for use. ۳ Component always rejected for uses. ۳ Component has unknown policy since it depends on use. βm Component does not have a matching policy.
-Approval Status icons 2 Component has been previously Approved. ٥ Component has been previously Rejected.
+Component lcon Description Encryption Details 9 Details related to whether or not encryption is required.
+Security Vulnerability Details icon &gt; Indicates that security vulnerabilities exist for one or more component versions.
+Click to view details about the vulnerabilities.
+Note • The scores and severities displayed in the security vulnerability details are based on the CVSS v2 scoring system.
+Component Policy Flag icons Jan .
+Component always approved for use. þ Component always rejected for uses. )° Component has unknown policy since it depends on use.
+Jhu Component does not have a matching policy.

+Component Icon Description

+Approval Status icons &gt; Component has been previously Approved.

+Component has been previously Rejected.